nicolas-thill/templastic-python3-flask/README.md

-# templastic-base
+# templastic-python3

-A repository template for projects using Docker
+A repository template for Python projects using Docker & Python 3

 ## Setup